ladiasnk/Complete-pipelined-RISC-V-CPU-core-/README.md

 The immediate value is a bit more complicated.
 It is composed of bits from different fields depending on the type.
 ![My Image](Immediate.jpg)

+To determine a specific instruction , knowledge of a decode table is required.
+This is given from the RV321 base instruction set